dilshankarunarathne/spring-boot-notes/README.md

 ### Key Aspects of Spring Boot

 * Embeded application server (tomcat or other) support.
 Spring Boot with the Web package, brings in a pre-configured tomcat instance to the application.
-We can change the application server, but this is very differnt from traditional JVM-based applications.
+We can change the application server, but this is very differnt from traditional JVM-based applications, where we would build a **war** file and drop it into the application server.